 Michael Green Interviews...
 Joe Sensible

-Here is a Q & A with singer songwriter Joe Sensible.
-He talks about his experiences in music.
+Originally posted on November 22nd 2019 here is a Q & A with singer-songwriter Joe Sensible.
+He talked about his experiences in music.

 Where did it all start for you getting into music?